lewagon/wagon-chat-api/README.md

 APIs are everywhere and proposed by all serious services.
 Here you'll read your first API documentation on a very simple example, the wagon-chat API!

+#### Base URL

+The base URL of the API is `https://wagon-chat.herokuapp.com/`.
+Feel free to test the API using [Postman](https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm) or in the JS console directly.

 #### `GET /:promo_id/comments`

 Will get you the JSON file of all comments ot the promo `:promo_id`.
 E.g: